 NO WEATHER DELAYS

-Climate-controlled facilities ensure that there are no weather related construction delays.
+Climate-controlled facilities ensure that there are no weather related construction delays, another one of the major benefits of modular homes.
 The craftsmen building our Modular Homes are protected from the elements, just as the materials used for construction.
 In addition, there are no delays due to no-show subcontractors (as is often the case with stick-built homes).
 Because our Modular Homes are built in climate-controlled facilities, the subcontractors are already there.
 Skilled craftsman with years of experience, working year round, construct each home to the exact specifications, unexposed to the elements.

 SHORTER BUILD TIME

 Our Modular Homes are typically built in about 1/3 the time needed to construct a site-built home.
 With careful planning, you can be in your new home within weeks after construction commences.
 This is because overall building time is reduced by concurrent site work and home construction.
 In addition, as mentioned above, this also allows for reduced interest on construction financing.

 One of the single most benefits of modular homes is price certainty.
 Once your home specifications and your contract have been finalized, you will receive a GUARANTEED price for your new Modular Home.
 Cost overruns due to on-site design changes or extended construction delays (typical with stick built homes) are virtually eliminated.